oprekable/bank-reconcile/README.md

 ▪ Done  [0s]
 ```

-# What are make commands this code have?
+# What are the make commands that this code uses?
 - Run `make` to display all available commands
 ```shell
 help                           Show this help